 If you want a Marriott Bonvoy hotel with a club lounge in Colorado, there are also club lounges at the Denver Renaissance (which is closed on weekends), at Denver Marriott Tech Center, at Denver Marriott City Center, Ft.
 Collins Marriott, Denver Marriott West and Marriott Denver South at Park Meadows, as well as those outlined below.
 All these lounges are closed on weekends where you get some kind of breakfast alternative in the main restaurant.

-Boulder Marriott’s M Lounge is open for breakfast every day but evening light bites are only available Sunday to Thursday nights.
-The Colorado Springs Marriott has an executive club lounge which is only open at weekends in the summer and is closed for the rest of year on weekends, when you get a full buffet breakfast in the restaurant as the alternative.
+Boulder Marriott’s M Lounge is open for breakfast every day, but evening light bites are only available Sunday to Thursday nights.
+The Colorado Springs Marriott has an executive club lounge, which is only open at weekends in the summer and is closed for the rest of the year on weekends when you get a full buffet breakfast in the restaurant as the alternative.

-The Denver Renaissance Downtown City Center is one of the few Marriott hotels with an M Lounge which is open 24/7 with breakfast only on weekends although it does not serve evening snacks on Friday and Saturday nights (you get evening snacks for the rest of the week).
-It is also worth noting that within Vail the Marriott Mountain Resort does not have a club lounge.
+The Denver Renaissance Downtown City Center is one of the few Marriott hotels with an M Lounge, which is open 24/7 with breakfast only on weekends.
+However, it does not serve evening snacks on Friday and Saturday nights (you get evening snacks for the rest of the week).
+It is also worth noting that within Vail, the Marriott Mountain Resort does not have a club lounge.

 5. Hilton Denver City Center

 After a multi-million dollar renovation was completed at the end of 2017, this 613-room hotel became the Hilton Denver City Center.
-It sits in the lower 20 floors of a 43-story building.
+It sits on the lower 20 floors of a 43-story building.
 The lobby is stylish, with floor-to-ceiling windows and trendy cream and brown furnishings with fireplaces and a welcoming feel.
-There is also a Starbucks in the lobby which is open during the week from 5:30 a.m. until 6 p.m.
+There is also a Starbucks in the lobby, which is open during the week from 5:30 am – 6:00 pm.

 The location of this Hilton is in the financial district, but there is an indoor pool with windows looking into the gym and fitness center next door, which will keep leisure travelers amused.
 The hotel’s restaurant and bar, Prospect’s Urban Kitchen & Bar, is also a stylish and comfortable place to eat and drink, making this hotel one of the better choices in Denver’s Financial District.